ome/omero-ms-zarr/README.md

 ### Configuration

-In addition to your usual OMERO.server configuration `etc/omero.properties` may include:
+In addition to your usual OMERO.server configuration, the microservice's `etc/omero.properties` may also include:

 `omero.ms.zarr.buffer-cache.size`
 : pixel buffer cache size, default 16